 We wouldn’t consider Puglia to be an unsafe destination for tourists.
 Be cautious as you would in any other tourist destination.
 Though rare, pick-pocketing and robberies can happen in crowded spots.

 But this type of crime is common in so many places around the world.
 Practice smart travel safety precautions and be remember to keep your valuables secure on the beach if you go swimming.

 We have no personal negative experiences.
-We have left our cell phones on display on cafe bar and restaurant tables outside, in a parked car, and in an unguarded backpack on a beach while we swim, along with our wallet, without incident.
+We have left our cell phones on display on cafe bar and restaurant tables outside, in a parked car, and in an unguarded backpack on a beach while we swim, along with our wallets, without incident.

-The mafia (Sacra Corona Unita) exist in Puglia but isn’t something that should be a concern to travelers.
+The mafia (Sacra Corona Unita) exists in Puglia but isn’t something that should be a concern to travelers.
 Organized crime in Puglia is rarely in the public eye, except in Foggia.
 There are no public shootings or any obvious form of organized crime on the streets.

 Travel forums regularly advise against renting cars in Puglia, but you should completely ignore this.
 These sources state that apparently, rental cars will be stolen and shipped abroad.
 This is not something we recognize.

 And in fact, any cars that we have rented have no markings that would even identify them as such.
-We know of no-one who has experienced any such incident.
+We know of no one who has experienced any such incident.
 So don’t worry about it and enjoy your amazing holiday in Puglia!